| Hudud

 caution.
 However, it would not be enough to reject the

-witness altogether
+witness altogether (Nathan,

-A Practical Approach to Evidence, p225)
+A Practical Approach to Evidence, p225) Islamic

-Penal Code
+Penal Code The

 late Justice Hamoodur Rahman former Chief Justice of Pakistan